CD Guadalajara (Spain): First Steps

 Guadalajara was founded on 4 January 1947.
 It was a group of friends who played on the soccer team of Educación y Descanso, a Franco regime program for young people, and the Frente de Juventudes.
 So, based on this seed, a club was created that was independent of all these organizations.

 On January 4, a meeting was held in the Education and Recreation halls that would be the seed of Deportivo Guadalajara.
 From that meeting, a committee was formed consisting of Francisco Nicolás, Ignacio Burgos, Jaime Pujades, José Mª Moreno, Cayetano Morán, Carlos Camargo, Manuel Herrero, Antonio Vicenti, and Rafael Aguilar.
 The latter was elected president at first, but he gave up the position to Jaume Pujades.
 The club was thus founded, with the founding minutes being drawn up on January 30, 1947.
 The club was registered with the Castilian Football Federation on February 5 of that same year.

 This committee would also choose the club's kit.
 The purple shirt and white shorts were chosen as the home kit.
 The red shirt and blue shorts were chosen as the away kit.
-Interestingly, the away kit was loaned by the Spanish national football team.
+Interestingly, the away kit was loaned by the Spain national football team.

 On January 19, 1947, Deportivo Guadalajara played its first match.
 It was a friendly match in which it defeated Bar Ideal by a resounding 9-1.

 On January 26, 1947, he played his first official match, beating Real Ávila CF 2-1 in the amateur championship.

 In the 1947–48 season, it began competing in the First Regional Division, achieving promotion to the Tercera División the following season.

 The 1950-51 season ended with the team in second place, qualifying for the promotion phase to the Second Division.
 In this phase, they faced Recreativo de Huelva, Real Betis, Alicante, Cacereño, and Atlético Baleares.
 One of the matches was broadcast live by Matías Prats, which was a major event for the city.
 The cost of traveling to the Balearic Islands was somewhat painful, according to people close to the club, and some players even had to pawn their socks and clothes to pay for the trip.

 During the 1950s, Deportivo Guadalajara established itself in the Tercera División, remaining in that category without interruption until 1962, when it was relegated to the regional league for the first time.

 On May 2, 1956, Deportivo Guadalajara played its first international match against the German team Grundig Fürth.

 During this period, two players who later became famous and went on to play internationally in the 1960s wore the team's jersey: Isacio Calleja and Carlos Lapetra.
 Another player who stood out during this period was Juan José Laso, who would later become president of the club for 27 years.